benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] normalized database
       `NOT SURE THE QUESTION IS CORRECT.
 Logical, physical and normalized are all products of the designing phase in this order.`

 #### Q12.
-MySQL server can operate in different SQL modes, depending on the value of the sql_mode system variable.
-Which mode changes syntax and behavior to conform more closely to standard SQL?
+MySQL server can operate in different SQL modes, depending on the value of the sql_mode system variable; Which mode changes syntax and behavior to conform more closely to standard SQL?

 - [ ] TRADITIONAL
 - [x] ANSI
 - [ ] MSSQL
 - [ ] STRICT

 #### Q13.
-MySQL programs are a set of command-line utilities that are provided with typical MySQL distributions.
-MySQL is designed to be a database **_ and _** ?
+MySQL programs are a set of command-line utilities that are provided with typical MySQL distributions; MySQL is designed to be a database **_ and _** ?

 - [ ] database and programming
 - [ ] user and administrator